Leshiro/chess-in-terminal/README.md

 # Chess Alpha ♟️
 A complete & customizable **chess engine**, written from scratch in Python; including legal move validation, game-state management, save & load functionality, and a clean Pygame GUI with interactive controls.

-This project focuses on designing & implementing a complete chess engine, without using external chess libraries.
+This project focuses on designing & implementing a complete chess engine - without using external chess libraries.

 ## ✔️ Features
 ### ⚙️ Engine